cloudify-cosmo/gs-ui-ks/README.md

 # To set up projects like this one do the following:

 1. Install ruby (I used 1.8)
 1. gem install compass
 1. install node
-1. npm -g install yo (this installs grunt and bower as well).
+1. `npm -g install yo` (this installs grunt and bower as well).
-1. npm -g install generator-express-angular
+1. `npm -g install generator-express-angular`
 1. Create an empty project in github
 1. cd to that project
-1. run "yo express-angular"
+1. run `yo express-angular`

 # tweaks made to the "express-angular" template